 Please sir, tuck your tailbone, suck in your belly and flatten your back while you complete that report to protect your spine.
 NO!!!

-Dr. McGill says that people will often feel relief from back pain when the flatten the curve because this stimulates stretch receptors.
-However, over time the movement of flattening the spine will often make the symptoms worse.
+Dr. McGill says that people often feel relief from back pain when they flatten the curve because this stimulates stretch receptors.
+However, over time, the movement of flattening the spine will often make the symptoms worse.

 What About Cat Cow?

-Some of you may be thinking but Amy, you often do cat/cow in the yoga and movement classes you teach.
+Some of you may be thinking, but Amy, you often do cat/cow in the yoga and movement classes you teach.
 Yes.
 The spine should be flexible so it can tolerate some movement in all directions.
-It should bend, flex and twist and preserving those movements keep our spine healthy and better able to support us during all kinds of movements.
-Those movements also help to wring out the tissues around the spine to keep them healthy, strong and flexible.
+It should bend, flex, and twist, and preserving those movements keeps our spine healthy and better able to support us during all kinds of movements.
+Those movements also help to wring out the tissues around the spine to keep them healthy, strong, and flexible.

-What you will also notice in my classes that I’m constantly cueing to keep the low back curve in place.
+You will also notice in my classes that I constantly cue to keep the low back curve in place.
 Why?
 I’m trying to create competent body use and movement.
-Hopefully over time the wonderful people who attend my classes (I’m so grateful for you!) will develop UNCONSCIOUS COMPETENCE and protect their spines naturally and spontaneously.
+Hopefully, over time, the wonderful people who attend my classes (I’m so grateful for you!) will develop UNCONSCIOUS COMPETENCE and protect their spines naturally and spontaneously.

 Unconscious Competence and Fascia